reytoms/Portfolio/dataviz3.md

 I have decided to add a sorting button for the “Country” column as well.
 I will also try to use an appropriate palette to distinguish the gold and bronze better.
 Personally, I am not very content with my title.
 I feel like it is too wordy so I would like to change that as well.

-## __Step five: Build your solution__
+# __Step five: Build your solution__

+## __Summary:__

 The final step is to incorporate the critique points and revisualize the data digitally.
-At first it was a little challenging to find the rish platform that could display the data, but eventually I learnt that it was possible from Tableau.
+At first it was a little challenging to find the right platform that could display the data, but eventually I learnt that it was possible from Tableau.

 a.
 I included the sum of gold, silver, bronze and total medals to the "Measure Values" category.